Color Me a Kidlit Writer

 Besides being known as an educator, Mrs. Jackson was known throughout Charlottesville as a landlord who took care of her property, and who rented at rates African American families just starting out could afford.
 According to some, at her death, her estate was worth a million dollars!
 Of course, that was mainly due to the value of her properties.

-Mrs. Jackson's son William E. Jr. ( "Bill Post" Jackson) (1888-1972) and her grandson Edward R. Jackson ran a family business--Jackson Poster Advertising.
+Mrs. Jackson's son William E. Jackson, Jr. (1888-1972), otherwise known as "Billpost" Jackson, along with his son Edward R. Jackson ran a family business--Jackson Poster Advertising.
 It was a home-based operation installing billboards all over the area, and it provided the family with a decent living.
 It was skillful work, placing paste on the back of huge lithograph printouts then putting them together like a puzzle on a board.
 But they did it, and well, too!

 Picture